dwolf1/microBlog-w6/README.md

 Here we sketched out what data was going to be saved in that databse and then what data each page was going to use from the database.
 User Table: username, fName, lName, Email, dob, Bio, LastActive, JoinDate, password, Post Table: userID, DateOfPost, PostText,
 Profile Page: Picture, Bio, posts, lastactive.

-CHECKLIST
-- SESSION THINGS
-- PROFILE DISPLAY FROM DB
-	- SEE OTHER PROFILES
-- LOGOUT
-- DELETE
-- POSTING
-- UPDATE PICTURE